jina-ai/docs/chapters/traversal.md

     chunk1.text = 'Oh baby do not hurt me.' root.chunks.add(chunk2)

-# Add a match document.
+# Add a match Document.
 with Document() as match:
-    # a match document semantically related to our root
+    # a match Document semantically related to our root
     match.text = 'What is love?
 Oh please do not hurt me.' root.matches.add(match)